Fairglow/prime-factor/README.md

 ## Factorization performance

-Modern system (i7-12700) with a 210-spoke Prime Wheel:
+Worst-case numbers (primes) on a modern system (i7-12700) with a 210-spoke Prime Wheel:

 | Bitsize | Average Time |  Fastest |  Slowest |
 |--------:|-------------:|---------:|---------:|